thrutheframe/Tiki3/README.md

 Tiki3 can be used as direct drive system with the Orbiter V1.5 or in a bowden configuration (No need to print "3_2 Orbiter bracket.stl" for bowden config)

-A 5015 fan us required as the stock 4010 fan is underpowered for a dual fan duct system.
+A 5015 fan is required as the stock 4010 fan is underpowered for a dual fan duct system.

 Please see the other files for print orientation and BOM of screws and nuts required.